Winds, blizzards and triple-digit heat put over half of the US in the path of extreme weather

 Big snows in Minnesota, Wisconsin, Michigan

-Blizzard conditions persisted Monday in parts of Wisconsin and Michigan, where the storm brought as much as 2 feet (61 centimeters) of snow by morning.
+Blizzard conditions continued in the Upper Midwest and Great Lakes on Monday after the storm walloped parts of Wisconsin and Michigan with several feet of snow.

+Since Saturday, nearly 3 feet (61 centimeters) had fallen in the northern Wisconsin town of Mountain.

-Another round of snow and gusty winds on Monday could come close to doubling those totals in upper Michigan.
+Another round of snow and gusty winds on Monday could bring another foot of snow across Michigan's Upper Peninsula.

-The thousands of flights canceled nationwide Monday included more than 400 in and out of Chicago O’Hare International and another 300 at Atlanta’s Hartsfield-Jackson International, according to FlightAware, which tracks flight disruptions.

-Kelly Price, who was trying to get home to Colorado after a family vacation in Orlando, Florida, said their Sunday night flight wasn’t canceled until the early Monday morning.

 Temperatures will soar into triple digits in the West